quorumcontrol/messages/README.md

 # Messages

-This is the library that stores both the .proto files and also the generated JS/GO code for the serialized messages passed around the Tupelo ecosystem.
+This is the library that stores both the .proto files and also the generated JS & Go code for the serialized messages passed around the Tupelo ecosystem.

 ## Installing

-You will need Make.
-Make will further install the NPM package 'grpc-tools' if necessary.
+### Go

+`go get github.com/quorumcontrol/messages/v2`

+### JS

+`npm install tupelo-messages`

+## Developing

+### Prerequisites

+- GNU Make
+- NPM
+- curl
+- unzip
+- Go 1.13+

-You will also need the protoc file installed.
+You will also need to install the version of protoc specified at the top of the `Makefile` or be connected to the Internet so make can download it.
 See: https://github.com/protocolbuffers/protobuf and https://github.com/golang/protobuf

 ## Building

 Run `make` in the root directory.

 ## Testing

 ### Go

 ```
 make test
 ```